BiocCodingCollaborations/ContainerGen/README.md

-This work is not continuing in [SimpleBiocContainer](https://github.com/lgatto/SimpleBiocContainer).
+This work is continuing in [SimpleBiocContainer](https://github.com/lgatto/SimpleBiocContainer).

 ## Participants